steemit/condenser/src/app/help/en/welcome.md

 This page is full of information to help you learn about the platform and become a successful Steemian.
 You can return to this page at any time by clicking on the "Welcome" link in the main menu.
 There is a table of contents below to help you navigate the page.

-Included on the page is a "Quick Start Guide" with information on how the platform works, and a "To Do List" with recommended steps to get started with your account.
+Included on the page is a "To Do List" with recommended steps to get started with your account, and a "Quick Start Guide" with information on how the platform works.

 Below that is a section of "Helpful Posts from Steemit Users", which contains a collection of posts from users in the community that are helpful for new users getting started.